Yod Pointing to Mars: Action Apex Meaning

 Mars under quincunx pressure

 Mars governs assertion, anger, sexual desire, physical effort, and the willingness to push through resistance.
-A Yod with Mars at the apex produces a native whose action style keeps having to adapt because the standard moves stop working.
-What got results at 25 stops working at 30; what worked at 30 stops working at 35.
-The apex is always under revision.
+A Yod with Mars at the apex can describe an action style that keeps adapting because old moves stop fitting.
+Age examples are illustrative, not guaranteed timelines.

 The anger question